graphaware/neo4j-reco/README.md

 recommendations.
 More importantly, graph databases, and Neo4j especially, provide a natural way of expressing queries on this data in order to find relevant recommendations, and executing these queries very fast.

 There are three main challenges when building a recommendation engine.
-The first is to discover the items to recommend.
+The first is to **discover** the items to recommend.
-The second is to choose the most relevant ones to present to the user.
-Finally, the third challenge is to find relevant recommendations as quickly as possible.
+The second is to **choose the most relevant ones** to present to the user.
+Finally, the third challenge is to find relevant recommendations **as quickly as possible**.
 Preferably, this should happen in real-time, i.e. using the most up to date information we have.
 The last thing we want to do is to recommend something the user has already purchased, or a person we know she isn't interested in.